Teaching Mobility

 There must be an inter-institutional agreement between the relevant departments of the universities.
 You can access these agreements in the IMPORTANT INFORMATION AND DOCUMENTS section.

-There must be a teaching program accepted by both the sending and host higher education institutions.
-(The teaching program must be signed by all parties and should at least include the general aims/objectives, content, and expected outcomes of the planned program.)
+A teaching program accepted by both home and host higher education institutions must exist.
+(The teaching program is required to have been approved with signature by the parties and must at least include the general purpose/objectives, content, and expected outcomes of the planned program.)

 Duration of Activity

-The duration of the activity can be between 2 consecutive days and 2 months, excluding travel days.
+The duration of the activity may be between 2 consecutive days and 2 months, excluding travel days.

-Due to the limited grant allocated to our university and the high demand, a maximum of 7 days of grant (excluding travel days) is provided per person in order to benefit a larger number of individuals.
-However, participants may continue their mobility beyond this period without the grant.
+Due to the limited grant allocated to our university and high demand, a maximum of 7 days of grant (excluding travel days) is provided per individual in order to benefit a larger number of individuals.
+However, participants may continue their mobility beyond this period of time without the grant.

-Even if an individual carries out activities for a longer period, the grant payment will only be made for a maximum of 7 days.
+Even if an individual carries out activities for a longer period of time, the grant payment will be made for a maximum of 7 days only.

-The teaching activity must include a minimum of 8 hours of teaching per week (or for a shorter stay period).
+The teaching activity must include a minimum of 8 hours of teaching weekly (or for a shorter duration of stay).

 The required number of teaching hours must increase proportionally to the duration of the mobility for stays longer than one week.
-(2 weeks = at least 16 hours / 3 weeks = at least 24 hours).
+(2 weeks = 16 hours minimum / 3 weeks = 24 hours minimum).

-The minimum duration of the activity for staff invited from a business is 1 day, excluding travel days.
-There is no minimum teaching hour requirement for staff in this category.
+The minimum duration of the activity for staff to be invited from an enterprise is 1 day, excluding travel days.
+There is no minimum teaching hours requirement for staff in this category.

 Special Cases in Staff Mobility

-Staff mobility can be carried out by combining teaching activities with training activity.
-This combination is considered as a whole as a teaching activity.
+Staff mobility may be carried out by combining the teaching activity with a training activity.
+This combination is considered as a single teaching activity in itself.